-- E.V.O.: Search for Eden has Tyrannosaurus (called Tyrasaurus) as the boss of the Dinosaur Age level.
+- E.V.O.: Search for Eden has Tyrannosaurus (called Tyrasaurus in the English version) as the boss of the Dinosaur Age level.
 They are very strong and hard to attack without the right features.
 They return again as survivors in later levels, but are reduced to mere enemies.
 There are also Allosaurus (Omosaurus in the game), which, while not as powerful, are also hard to inflict damage.

 - Dinosaur Hunting has Tyrannosaurus with a feather mohawk.
 Surprisingly, in this game they are mere mooks (although one is a mini-boss), and easy to bring down if you have the right formula.
 Later near the end, two T. rex corpses were found, torn to pieces by an unknown gigantic predator.
 Implied to be a giant mutated ceratosaur who the final boss, which also kills a Spinosaurus.

 - 3-D Monster Maze, the first 3-D game ever made, involves you trying to navigate a maze while avoiding a T. rex.
 For a game with retro graphics, it is pure Nightmare Fuel.

 - Among the more wackier enemies to appear in Serious Sam 2 is the T-Mech, a cigar smoking T.rex biomechanoid.
 It's backstory reveals that it is the son of the Major Biomechanoid from the previous games, explaining the resemblance.

 - The Big Bad of The Adventures of Bleeposaurus is a T. rex named King Tyrannus.
 Interestingly, the main character is a Triceratops.